ncase/mental-health/index.md

 ・・・

 This essay is the "companion piece" for my interactive story/game, [Adventures With Anxiety](https://ncase.me/anxiety).
 If you'd like to help me make more free, educational words+games, you can throw coins at me [on Patreon](https://www.patreon.com/ncase)!

-There's no translations of this essay yet.
-If you'd like to help, check out [the Github page!](https://github.com/ncase/mental-health#how-to-translate)

 Huge thanks to these folks for gifting feedback on this essay: Glen Chiacchieri, Lexi Lockwell, Spacie.
 Any problematic words remaining are my own.